kstern00/631-Stern-Final-Project/README.md

 are done on various trails while others are done on golf courses.
 Minnesota hold their cross country championships on a golf course, which has remained at the same place since 1992.
 Boys cross country state meets started in 1943 while girls meets started in 1975.
-Approcahces to Coaching philosophies, gear, nutrition and exposure to cross country on a bigger stage have all shifted over the years, which also contributes to the changing of running averages.
+Approaches to Coaching philosophies, gear, nutrition and exposure to cross country on a bigger stage have all shifted over the years, which also contributes to the changing of running averages.
 I chose cross country over track because there is more data and I chose girls cross country because girls are often overlooked when people talk about MSHSL history.
+Women’s sports are often marginalized and not taken as seriously as men’s sports, with Title IX still undergoing attacks 50 years later.
+I wanted to demonstrate the huge strides women (and girls) have taken over the years in the sport.

 ## The Data